 How Whey Protein Affects Diabetes

-There are various ways that whey protein affects diabetes, which are positive.
-Here is a list for you.
+There are various ways that whey protein affects diabetes.
+Some positive influences include:

 Amino Acids